arumirinka/caesar-cipher-cli-tool/README.md

 **A command line interface tool that encodes and decodes a text by [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher)**.

 1. Clone this repository.
+2. Open the `caesar-cipher-cli-tool` folder.
-2. Checkout to the `caesar-cipher-cli-tool` branch.
+3. Checkout to the `caesar-cipher-cli-tool` branch.
-3. Run `npm install`.
+4. Run `npm install`.
-4. Have fun!
+5. Have fun!

 ## Caesar cipher